-A Prize of \$50 will be awarded for the best landscape drawing or painting done at the Chester Springs School by a regularly enrolled student of the Academy, or by a student of the Chester Springs School who shall have studied there for not less than one month; a second prize of \$25 for the second best, and a third prize of \$10 for the third best.
+A Prize of \$75 will be awarded for the best landscape drawing or painting done at the Chester Springs School by a regularly enrolled student of the Academy, or by a student of the Chester Springs School who shall have studied there for not less than one month; a second prize of \$50 for the second best, and a third prize of \$25 for the third best.
 These prizes will be awarded about October 15th.
-Work done by arrived artists, who may be working at the School, will not be eligible.